 - Meal Includes: seasoned cheese spread mix

-- Required: warm water
+- Required: warm or cool water

 - Recommended: long-handled spoon; hearty crackers

 - Insider's Tip: This dish can rehydrated with cool water if given a longer rehydration time.
 It also helps to place it in the sun to soften the cheese!

 1/4 cup (2 oz / 59 ml) of warm water to the pouch and stir.

 air from pouch; seal, massage and pat flat.